MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-best-practices.md

   >
   > The number of times a rule is processed doesn't affect the number of times a file is migrated.
 The USMT migration engine ensures that each file migrates only once.

-- **Microsoft recommends that you create a separate .xml file instead of adding your .xml code to one of the existing migration .xml files.**
+- **Microsoft recommends that you create a separate .xml file instead of adding .xml code to one of the existing migration .xml files.**

   For example, if you have code that migrates the settings for an application, you shouldn't just add the code to the `MigApp.xml` file.